TomCrypto/Ordo/ordo/readme.txt

-Ordo [NZT 18:33 8/01/2012]
+Ordo [NZT 21:47 8/01/2012]
 ----

 This directory contains a bunch of code files and headers for Ordo, along with a test unit.
 The end result will be a static/dynamic library, but for now it's just attached to a simple console program for tests.
 Currently it includes a .cbp (Code::Blocks Project) file for your convenience and because I see no need to use a manual makefile here, but it should be easy to write/generate a makefile later on.

 Current work is focused towards finishing the cipher interface.
 Important todo's:
  - improve error handling (this is VERY important, the current handling code is inconsistent and more or less fubar)
- - improve stream mode speed by batching up stream calls in groups instead of naively going through the buffer byte by byte
+ - improve stream mode speed by batching up stream calls in groups instead of naively going through the buffer byte by byte [MORE OR LESS DONE]
  - implement a couple cipher primitives (algorithms) to work with, such as AES, Threefish and RC5

 Other todo's to keep in mind:
  - implement secure memory erasing by adding a better erasing pattern in sfree()
+ - improve the test unit and get Ordo up and running as an actual library once the cipher API is done

 Documentation: The code in a few headers is documented for Doxygen.
 The doxyfile is not included but can easily be regenerated (it's just a configuration file).